KMI-KPZ/Semper-KI-Frontend/README.md

 ```

 The test results and coverage report can be viewed by opening the `index.html` file located in the `.coverage/lcov-report` directory.

-### Linting and Formatting

-The linting and formatting happen on save of a file using the extension Prettier - Code formatter v10.1.0.

 ## 💾 Deployment